History of American comics: Periodization schemes

 American comics historians generally divide 20th-century American comics history chronologically into ages.
 The first period, called Golden Age, extends from c.
-1938 (first appearance of Superman in Action Comics #1 by National Allied Publications, a corporate predecessor of DC Comics) to 1956 (introduction of DC's The Flash).
-The following period, the Silver Age, goes from c.
-1956 to c.
-1970.
-The Bronze Age follows and spans from c.
-1970 to 1985.
+1938 (first appearance of Superman in Action Comics #1 by National Allied Publications, a corporate predecessor of DC Comics) to 1956 (introduction of DC's second incarnation of The Flash).
+The following period, the Silver Age, goes from 1956 to 1970.
+The Bronze Age follows and spans from 1970 to 1985.
 Finally the last period, from c.
 1985 until today, is the Modern Age.
 This division is standard but not all the critics apply it, since some of them propose their own periods, and the dates selected may vary depending on the authors.

 The first recorded use of the term "Golden Age" pertaining to comics was by Richard A. Lupoff in an article, "Re-Birth", published in issue one of the fanzine Comic Art in April 1960.
 The first use of the terms "Golden Age" and "Silver Age" together as comic periodization was in a letter from a reader published in Justice League of America #42 (February 1966) that stated: "If you guys keep bringing back the heroes from the Golden Age, people 20 years from now will be calling this decade the Silver Sixties!"
-Comics historian/movie producer Michael Uslan says this natural hierarchy of gold-silver-bronze, akin to Olympic medals, soon took hold in common parlance: "Fans immediately glommed onto this, refining it more directly into a Silver Age version of the Golden Age.
+Comics historian/movie producer Michael Uslan says this natural hierarchy of gold–silver–bronze, akin to Olympic medals, soon took hold in common parlance: "Fans immediately glommed onto this, refining it more directly into a Silver Age version of the Golden Age.
 Very soon, it was in our vernacular, replacing such expressions as ...
 'Second Heroic Age of Comics' or 'The Modern Age' of comics.
 It wasn't long before dealers were ... specifying it was a Golden Age comic for sale or a Silver Age comic for sale."